 The competition is divided into four age group categories:

 a) Pupils from Junior and Senior Infant classes

 c) Pupils from 3rd and 4th classes

 d) Pupils from 5th and 6th classes

-Schools are restricted to no more than three entries for each category above.
+Schools must short-list entries and are limited to submitting two entries in each category above.